 In collaboration with local Tahitian archaeologists and community members, students will acquire hands-on experience with the latest archaeological field techniques and gain skills essential to archaeological excavation, data recovery, and laboratory methods.
 This research will give them an unparalleled glimpse into the history and contemporary life of these remote and spectacular islands.

 You’ll study and research natural, cultural, linguistic, archaeological, and historical aspects of the Pacific, and the islands of French Polynesia specifically.
 Readings from a variety of sources archaeology, environmental change/climate change, paleoecology, history, and popular literature will be critically discussed.

-Prior to departing to the program departure point of Tahiti, students will have three days on the University of Oregon for a predeparture orientation and to start the academic portion of the trip.
+Prior to departing to Tahiti, students will have three days on the University of Oregon campus for a pre-departure orientation and to start the academic portion of the trip.